-Content used in this way can move the conversation for a repetitive call for BANT qualification, to a consultative call where you are offering further expertise.
+Content used in this way can move the conversation from a repetitive call for BANT qualification to a consultative call where you are offering further expertise.

 Over 200 marketing executives were consulted as part of a research project conducted by the DMA’s Contact Centre & Telemarketing Council and the main highlights are in my infographic titled ‘The Telephone Numbers’.